Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 # Reviewing Pull Requests #

-After you have finished your changes to the project you should put them on a separate branch of your fork on Github and open a [pull request]( https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request
+After you have finished your changes to the project you should put them on a separate branch of your fork on GitHub and open a [pull request]( https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request
 ).
-Your code will then be automatically compiled by Github actions for Linux and macOS, and by Appveyor for Windows.
-Additionally Github will perform a [Linting check](#formatting-and-continuous-integration-ci).
+Your code will then be automatically compiled by GitHub actions for Linux and macOS, and by Appveyor for Windows.
+Additionally GitHub will perform a [Linting check](#formatting-and-continuous-integration-ci).
 If any issues come up you can check their status at the bottom of the pull request page, click on details to go to the CI website and see the different build logs.